valorumdata/cmdc.py/README.md

 df = c.fetch()
 ```

+### Intermediate Example: Multiple datasets for all counties within one state

+The example below

 ### Advanced Example: Multiple datasets with multiple filters and variable selection

 The example below loads data from three datasets for a particular FIPS code, using a particular date of demographics, and selects certain variables from the datasets.